Ninad-Bhangui/rusty-at-rust/official-doc-stuff/20_iterator_closure/README.md

 - Closures can access variables from the scope they're defined in

 **Note** I do not understand the below clearly.
 Attempt to understand clearly later and update

 - All closures implement at least one of the traits: `Fn`, `FnMut`, or `FnOnce` `Fn` - Borrow values in scope immutably. (`x` would be borrowed immutably in above snippet) `FnMut` - Borrow values mutably.
 `FnOnce` - Consume the variable.
 It can take ownership only once.
 So this closure can be called only once. (`x` will not be usable after closure call)

+Explained more in detail in [link](https://youtu.be/9PIn4suU3jM) and [link](https://huonw.github.io/blog/2015/05/finding-closure-in-rust/)

 ## Iterator

 - Iterators are *lazy*.
 No effect until you call methods to consume (return something i guess) the iterator.

 ```rust
 pub trait Iterator {
     type Item;